This shop has been #sponsored by Oster® . All opinions are mine alone. #BlendWithOster #TextureSelect

-This amazing Oster® Master Series Blender with Texture Select Settings with Blend-N-Go Cup!
+This amazing Oster® Pro Blender with Texture Select Settings and 2 Blend-N-Go Cups!
 Hooray!

-The Oster® Master Series Blender with Texture Select Settings can be found on Amazon.
+The Oster® Pro Blender with Texture Select Settings and 2 Blend-N-Go Cups can be found on Amazon.

 The best thing about this blender, is that you have more control in the kitchen, because you can choose the type of texture you are looking for, for example, for smoothies, sauces, soups, or salsas.
 And for this cheesecake right here, I chose the high setting, baby!
 So we could get those cashews nice and creamy!